 0800 298 8988

 What Does Obesity Look Like?
+How Do I Know If I’m Obese?

-So, what do you think ‘obese’ looks like?
+What do you think ‘obese’ looks like?

 In our line-up, can you correctly identify where our model moves from a healthy weight to overweight and into the obese category?
 In this example the woman is 35 years old and 5ft 5in.

 Do we ever really know how big we are?
 Mirrors in shops tell lies as blatant as those at funfairs.
-Then there are those of us with ‘full length mirror phobia’ who might not have looked in the mirror in a while – #WeGetYou.
-Individuals may have an awareness that they need to lose a few pounds, or are even considered overweight, but they are probably unaware of how ‘small’ obese is.
-Those who are ‘overweight’ (i.e., not yet obese) are also more likely to continue the pattern and become obese over time.
+Then there are those of us with ‘full length mirror phobia’ who might not have looked in the mirror in a while.

 Know your BMI

-Body mass index (BMI) is a measure of body fat based on your weight in relation to your height.
+So, body mass index (BMI) is a measure of body fat based on your weight in relation to your height.
 Have you got your calculator ready?

 Here’s the calculation: